 Equipped for the task.
 Walking up and down the Crevices is not for the

+faint of heart.
 During the first hour of the hike I was terrified and I don't

 scare too easily.
 Once I got my "Ice Legs", I let myself become